effekseer/Effekseer/Script/Notarization_Mac/README.md

 - `Effekseer_cert.sh` signs bundled executables and `.dylib` files first, then signs the app bundle and the DMG.
 - If the app still shows the Gatekeeper warning, check whether the bundle was modified after signing or whether the quarantine attribute is still present.

+### GitHub Actions

+This repository's CI can notarize the macOS tool on `push` and `release` builds by reusing these scripts.
+Configure the following GitHub Actions secrets before enabling the workflow on your repository:

+- `MACOS_CERTIFICATE_P12`
+  - Base64-encoded `.p12` file that contains the `Developer ID Application` certificate.
+- `MACOS_CERTIFICATE_PASSWORD`
+  - Password for the `.p12` file.
+- `MACOS_KEYCHAIN_PASSWORD`
+  - Temporary keychain password used on the GitHub Actions runner.
+- `MACOS_DEVELOPER_ID_APPLICATION`
+  - Full certificate name, for example `Developer ID Application: Your Name (TEAMID)`.
+- `MACOS_NOTARY_APPLE_ID`
+  - Apple ID used for notarization.
+- `MACOS_NOTARY_TEAM_ID`
+  - Apple Developer Team ID.
+- `MACOS_NOTARY_APP_PASSWORD`
+  - App-specific password for the Apple ID above.

+The workflow skips notarization on `pull_request` because repository secrets are not available there.

 ### Troubleshooting

 If the app cannot be opened on macOS, check these in order: